 Much like Easyship, dropshipping is a favorite way to quickly, easily and cost-effectively ship to buyers anywhere in the world.
-In this guide to Amazon dropshipping, we show you everything you need to know about Amazon dropshipping.
+This guide to Amazon dropshipping shows you everything you need to know about Amazon dropshipping.
 This includes how dropshipping works, the pros and cons, plus a complete step-by-step guide on how to dropship on Amazon.

 Table of Contents

 Dropshipping is an eCommerce model in which the seller doesn’t keep the items it sells in stock.
 Instead, the seller receives online orders and passes the order information to a manufacturer, distributor, or third-party supplier who then fulfills the order on the seller's behalf.

 Anyone can dropship on Amazon.
 The only requirements are that you get approved for an Amazon seller account, comply with Amazon's requirements, and enable a third-party provider to fulfill your orders.